DevVivan/odin-project/CSS/css.md

 ### letter-spacing

-`letter-spacing` is another CSS text style we can use to for, as the name suggests, change the space between letters in a word.
+`letter-spacing` is another CSS text style we can use to, as the name suggests, change the space between letters in a word.
 For example, the following code:

 ```CSS
 h1 {